 Example 63: The Provenance data category used globally with standoff provenance records.

 This example expresses provenance information in a standoff manner using provenanceRecords elements.
-The provRule element specifies that for any element with a ref attribute, that ref attribute holds a reference to an associated provenanceRecords element where the provenance information is listed.
+The provRule element specifies that for any element with a ref attribute, that ref attribute hold a reference to an associated provenanceRecords element where the provenance information is listed.
 The legalnotice element has been revised two times.
 Hence, the related provenanceRecords element contains two provenanceRecord child elements.

 <text xmlns:dc="http://purl.org/dc/elements/1.1/"